 - Use captcha.

-Session management is the mechanism through which an application uniquely identifies a given user across a number of a different HTTP request and handle the data that it contains about the state of user’s interaction with the application.
-In simple words, we can say that when a user successfully logged in an application, he accesses various pages and functions by making a series of requests from his browser.
-At the same time the application receives other countless requests from different user’s some of whom are authenticated while some are anonymous, here comes the role of the session which identifies and process the series of requests that originate from individual user’s.
+Session management is the mechanism through which an application uniquely identifies a given user across a number of different HTTP request and handle the data that it contains about the state of the user’s interaction with the application.
+In simple words, we can say that when a user successfully logged in to an application, he accesses various pages and functions by making a series of requests from his browser.
+At the same time the application receives other countless requests from different user some of whom are authenticated while some are anonymous, here comes the role of the session which identifies and process the series of requests that originate from individual users.

 The session itself is a set of data structures held on the server that tracks each unique user interaction with the application.
 The token is a unique string that is mapped to the session by the application.

 - Weakness in Session Token Generation: Tokens are predictable due to weakness in session Token Generation.